 Here, a more detailed characterisation of the ‘modern, liberal nation-state’ (160) would have been appreciated in order to highlight the differences and possible similarities between the politics developed for and in the ‘PCC-as-movement’ and those political systems founded upon democratic representation and bureaucratic organisational structures.
 Such analysis could have elaborated upon the following insight formulated in the last paragraph of the book’s conclusion: ‘we have not escaped a situation in which the state serves as a tonic against the state’ (143).

 Some important questions concerning the value of equality seem, moreover, to be left open.
 The native category of ‘thing’ (coisa) is a prime example, used to refer to prisoners who cannot enter the general prison population, being typically moved into protective custody.
-The complicated status of homosexuals discussed in Chapter Two is exemplary in this regard.
-Prisoners’ resistance against the PCC’s policy concerning the integration of homosexuals in the prison’s population (89) shows well, as Biondi points out, that the Towers’ communiqués are neither ‘orders’ nor law (157).
+The complicated status of gay men discussed in Chapter Two is exemplary in this regard.
+Prisoners’ resistance against the PCC’s policy concerning the integration of gay men in the prison’s population (89) shows well, as Biondi points out, that the Towers’ communiqués are neither ‘orders’ nor law (157).
 The case also reveals, nevertheless, processes of exclusion which crisscross the formation of a community of equals.
 By insisting on claims of equality, Biondi tends to disregard such interconnection between dynamics of inclusion and exclusion.

 The fundamental contributions of Biondi’s book to ongoing debates on the crisis of the carceral state in Brazil are, nonetheless, undeniable.
 By taking prisoners’ agency seriously, by problematising circulating categories such as ‘organised crime’ and by recognising prisons as places of knowledge production where new forms of democratic politics are invented and experimented with every day, Sharing This Walk invites the reader to see prison life in a different, more critical light.